Jollywatt/typst-wordometer/src/lib.typ

 /// - arg (content, fn):
 ///   Can be:
 ///   #set raw(lang: "typ")
 ///   - `content`: A word count is performed for the content and the results are
 ///     accessible through `#total-words` and `#total-characters`.
 This uses a
 ///     global state, so should only be used once in a document (e.g., via a
 ///     document show rule: `#show: word-count`).
 ///   - `function`: A callback function accepting a dictionary of word count
 ///     results and returning content to be word counted.
 For example:
 ///     ```typ
 ///     #word-count(total => [This sentence contains #total.characters letters.])
 ///    ```
 /// - ..options ( ): Additional named arguments:
 ///   - `exclude`: Content to exclude from word count (see `map-tree()`).
 Can be
 ///     an array of element functions, element function names, or labels.
+///   - `counter`: A function that accepts a string and returns a dictionary of
+///     counts.
 ///   - `method`: Content traversal method to use (see `word-count-of()`).
 ///
 /// -> dictionary